dagster-io/dagster/python_modules/dagster/dagster/_generate/templates/PROJECT_NAME_PLACEHOLDER/README.md

 Open http://localhost:3000 with your browser to see the project.

 You can start writing assets in `{{ repo_name }}/assets/`.
-The assets are automatically loaded into the Dagster repository as you define them.
+The assets are automatically loaded into the Dagster code location as you define them.

 ## Development